 ValisureRX Notice of Privacy Practices

-This Notice of Privacy Practices (the “Notice”) is meant to inform you about the privacy and confidentiality of your protected health information and informs you of the uses and disclosures that ValisureRX LLC (“ValisureRX”).
+This Notice of Privacy Practices (the “Notice”) is meant to inform you about the privacy and confidentiality of your protected health information and how your protected health information may be used and disclosed by ValisureRX LLC (“ValisureRX”).
 It also describes your rights to access and control your protected health information and certain obligations ValisureRX has regarding the use and disclosure of your protected health information.

 Your “protected health information” for purposes of this Notice is information about you created or received by ValisureRX, including demographic information, that may reasonably identify you and that relates to your past, present or future physical or mental health or condition, or payment for the provision of your health care.

 How ValisureRX May Use or Disclose Your Protected Health Information

 The following categories describe some of the different ways that ValisureRX may use or disclose your protected health information.
 This Notice gives examples of how ValisureRX may use or disclose your protected health information, but not every permissible use or disclosure is listed.
 Even if not specifically listed below, ValisureRX may use and disclose your protected health information as permitted or required by law or as authorized by you.
-ValisureRX will make reasonable efforts to limit access to your protected health information to those persons or classes of persons, as appropriate, in ValsureRX’s workforce who need access to carry out their duties.
+ValisureRX will make reasonable efforts to limit access to your protected health information to those persons or classes of persons, as appropriate, in ValisureRX’s workforce who need access to carry out their duties.
 In addition, if required, ValisureRX will make reasonable efforts to limit the protected health information to the minimum amount necessary to accomplish the intended purpose of any use or disclosure and to the extent such use or disclosure is limited by law.

 For Payment – ValisureRX may use and disclose your protected health information so that it can bill and receive payment for the pharmacy-related services you receive.
 For billing and payment purposes, ValisureRX may disclose your health information to your payment source, including an insurance or managed care company, Medicare, Medicaid, or another third party payor, as applicable.
 For example, ValisureRX may need to give your health plan information about the treatment you received so your health plan will pay it or reimburse it for the treatment, or ValisureRX may contact your health plan to confirm your coverage or to request prior authorization for a proposed treatment.

 Business Associates – There may be some services involving your protected health information provided by third parties under contract with ValisureRX (known as “business associates”), such as a billing service, transcription company or legal or accounting consultants.
-ValisureRX may disclose your protected health information to its business associate so that they can perform the job ValisureRX has asked them to do.
+ValisureRX may disclose your protected health information to its business associates so that they can perform the job ValisureRX has asked them to do.
 In addition, ValisureRX’s business associates may receive certain health information from you on behalf of ValisureRX and transfer that health information to ValisureRX.
 To protect your health information, ValisureRX requires its business associates to enter into a written contract that requires them to appropriately safeguard your information and report any breaches of protected health information to ValisureRX.

 Refill Reminders – ValisureRX may use and disclose protected health information to contact you as a reminder that you are due for a refill.